lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 In this tutorial you will learn what SAST is and why it is important in a DevOps workflow to automatically identify security vulnerabilities.
 You will also learn how to use *gosec*, a SAST tool that can scan projects written in the Go programming language.

-The first part of the tutorial covers the installation of *gosec* and guides you through various use cases.
+The first part of the tutorial covers the installation of *gosec*.
+You will then be guided through various use cases in order to learn the capabilities of the tool.

 Finally, you will learn how *gosec* can be integrated with a GitHub Actions CI workflow to automatically scan a Go project every time new code is commited to the GitHub repository.